majidroodi/LCL/README.md

 # LCL
-learn command linux whit python you just follow step by step cammand
+learn command linux whit python

+You just have to step-in-step cammands